u-blox/ubxlib/port/platform/common/automation/README.md

 So, when submitting a pull request if a such a line of text is included with it then the u-blox Jenkins configuration will parse the text, find the `test:` line and conduct those tests on the pull request, returning the results to Github.

-Note: on the ESP32 platform, which comes with its own unit test implementation, the filter string must be the full name of a category, e.g. `port` or `example`, partial matches are not supported.
+Note: on the ESP-IDF platform, which comes with its own unit test implementation, the filter string must be the full name of a category, e.g. `port` or `example`, partial matches are not supported.

 If a line starting with `test:` is *not* included (the usual case) then the file list must be provided.
 Again, when `u_pull_request.py` is called from Jenkins, `Jenkinsfile`, will grab the list of changed files from Github.  `u_pull_request.py` then calls the `u_select.py` script to determine what tests should be run on which instance IDs to verify that the pull request is good.
 See the comments in `u_select.py` to determine how it does this.
 It is worth noting that the list of tests/instances selected by `u_select.py` will always be the largest one: e.g. if a `.h` file in the `port` API of `ubxlib` has been changed then all the `port` tests on all instance IDs will be selected.
 To narrow the tests/instances that are run, use the `test:` line to specify it yourself.
 Note that though you can edit the pull request submission text unfortunately this does not retrigger testing, only pushing another commit to the pull request will do that.